History of the International Phonetic Alphabet: 1949 Principles

-1951 chart
+1950 addition and 1951 chart

-The 1951 chart added as yet another alternative to an r-coloured /[ə]/, following its approval in 1950.
+In 1950 the IPA council approved as yet another alternative to an r-coloured /[ə]/.
 Conceived by John S. Kenyon, the letter was in itself a combination of and the hook for retroflex consonants approved by the IPA in 1927.
 Since its introduction in 1935, the letter was widely adopted by American linguists and the IPA had been asked to recognize it as part of the alphabet.

+The chart was republished in 1951.